formsandflows/PACo/Components/PACo_TabsMenu_A.md

 ![image](https://github.com/formsandflows/PACo/assets/35654198/2f72dddb-c030-42cd-b78e-2d1a1779b0dd)

 The selected tab in the tabs menu has a marker before the text.
-This is not shown in the image above because there the selected tab is "Form".
+This is not shown in the image above because there the selected tab is: Form

 ## Custom properties